MOTOCROSS: AS IT IS, WAS AND EVERMORE SHALL BE

 When Jimmy Gates and I rolled into Forest Glades MX track for that first race, we had old helmets, rubber tank goggles, Chippewa boots, work gloves and blue jeans.
 When the day was over, I was hooked.
 Not so for Jimmy.
 He had gotten into a tangle with a guy on a Ducati 160 and said that his racing days were over.
 Although we still rode in the sand dunes together, I was rapidly becoming more interested in motocross and less in surfing.
 My weekends were spent at race tracks.
 And I invested everything I had in racing gear.
 A new helmet cost $40, boots $50, leathers $60, goggles $10, gloves $5 and my chest protector $25—for the princely sum of $210 I was race-ready.

 I did okay on my Sachs, but soon came to realize that I needed better equipment to advance (read, less false neutrals).
 I sold the Sachs for $350, which most people remember better in a later incarnation as a DKW, and bought a Hodaka.
 It was a match made in heaven.
 “The Little Bike That Could” was perfectly mated to my meager talents.
 I campaigned that chrome toaster week in and week out.
 I learned to change a ball receiver kit between motos and I got better with each race.
-Then one day I came home from the races, loaded my surfboards on top the roof of my VW microbus, wedged the Hodie inside and said “adios” to surfing.
+Then one day I came home from the races, loaded my surfboards on top the roof of my very cool for a surfer, VW microbus, wedged the Hodie inside and said “adios” to surfing.

 Jody’s Volkswagen microbus—surfboards on top and bike inside.